andytudhope/Recollections/README.md

 As we are all slowly figuring out though, the problem is with defining “value to the community”.
 Is that downloads, stars, usage metrics, customer feedback?
 All of these things are suboptimal and easy to manipulate.

-The system I propose quite literally ranks the DApps that appear first by whichever ones provide most actual, *literal* value to the community, because a % of what is staked (defined by the curve I found, not by any human), stays staked forever.
+The system I propose quite literally ranks the DApps that appear first by whichever ones provide most actual, *literal* value to the community, because a % of what is staked (defined by the curve I found, not by any human), stays staked as long as the DApp wishes to rank.
 This means there is less SNT in circulation, which means that the value of each individual SNT goes up and that the developers who do pay to get their DApp ranked highly are - again, quite literally - providing value to the community of users and getting ranked appropriately on it.
 I believe it’s similar to what Vitalik wrote about [here](http://vitalik.ca/general/2017/10/17/moe.html).

 3.
     1. The user of the app - NO INCENTIVES, this is the sociological factor that makes it all work.
 People are always saying “We need to get the community more involved!
 Let’s incentivise them to curate information FOR us, so we don’t have to do it”.
 No!
 That’s not the point of mechanism design as applied to cryptoeconomics.
 The point is to create systems that use mathematics and/or cryptography so that NO-ONE has undue influence over the system.
 It costs users to vote, so they would only do so to complain (if they feel really strongly), or donate to/protect an app that is being trolled. #EffectiveDirectCharity.

-    2. The developer is incentivised by appearing higher in the Dapp store, and by being able to receive back at least 52% (in this curve) of the SNT they staked if they do something awesome that the community likes, and wants to donate to.
-Importantly, they ALSO get the same amount back if they are being trolled, or do something the community doesn’t like resulting in downvotes.
-Complaining and donating are the same economic signal with signs reversed, so we can treat them the same mathematically if we set things up correctly.
+    2. The developer is incentivised by appearing higher in the Dapp store (which translates to more use, as it does now with AdWords or SEO etc.), and by being able to receive back some % of the SNT they staked if they do something awesome that the community likes, and wants to donate to.
+They can also withdraw their stake at any time, should they desire, so they are not locked in.

 It’s worth re-iterating that I think this is a general system that could be used by any community/individual to curate information they are interested in (with the only requirement being that they have some fixed and fungible constant like TOTAL SNT to optimise against).